Axinom/drm-quick-start/Readme.md

 # Axinom DRM - quick start
 This guide will show you how you can start using Axinom DRM to protect and play back premium video content.

+Axinom DRM offers multiple DRM technologies - FairPlay Streaming, PlayReady and Widevine Modular.
+Due to contractual limitations regarding the evaluation of FairPlay, however, this guide focuses on how to get started with PlayReady and Widevine Modular.
+[Contact Axinom](mailto:info@axinom.com) to get started with FairPlay Streaming.

 A separate repository also contains an [Android frontend](https://github.com/Axinom/drm-quick-start-android) that interoperates with this sample project.

 # Basic concepts of DRM